gjeunen/reference_database_creator/README.md

 ![crabs pairwise global alignment](figures_readme/crabs_pga.png)

+#### 5.4.1 TIP: speed up code execution for `--pairwise-global-alignment`

+The `--pairwise-global-alignment` function can take a substantial amount of time to execute when CRABS is processing large sequence files, even though multithreading is supported.
+Since the update to CRABS *v 1.0.0*, an identical file structure is in place from `--import` to `--export`, thereby enabling functions to be executed in any order.
+While we still recommend to follow the order of the CRABS workflow, the `--pairwise-global-alignment` function can be significantly sped up when executing the `--dereplicate` and `--filter` functions prior to the `--in-silico-pcr` function.
+By executing these curation steps prior to `--in-silico-pcr`, the number of sequences needed to be processed by CRABS for the `--pairwise-global-alignment` function will be signficantly reduced.

+**NOTE 1**: when executing the `--filter` function prior to `--in-silico-pcr`, please make sure to omit any parameters that are directly impacting the sequence, as `--filter` will base this on the entire sequence and not the extracted amplicon.
+Hence, omit the following parameters: `--minimum-length`, `--maximum-length`, `--maximum-n`.

+**NOTE 2**: when executing the `--dereplicate` and `--filter` functions prior to `--in-silico-pcr`, it would be advisable to run both functions again after `--pairwise-global-alignment`, as the database could be further curated now that the amplicons are extracted.

 ### 5.5 Module 5: curate and subset the local database via multiple filtering parameters

 Once all potential barcodes for the primer set have been extracted by the `--in-silico-pcr` and `--pairwise-global-alignment` functions, the local reference database can undergo further curation and subsetting within CRABS using various functions, including `--dereplicate`, `--filter`, and `--subset`.